-The Certificate in Cognitive Science of Language requires a minimum of 12-15 s.h. of graduate credit.
+The graduate Certificate in Cognitive Science of Language requires a minimum of 12-15 s.h. of graduate credit.
 Designed to complement doctoral study, the certificate program is open to University of Iowa Ph.D. students in linguistics, neuroscience, psychology, and speech and hearing science.
 Ph.D. students in other disciplines may petition to be permitted to earn the certificate.
 Students must complete a formal application to enter the certificate program; they should contact the program's coordinator before they apply.

 The certificate program ensures that students have training in interdisciplinary approaches to the study of language along with a strong theoretical grounding in their Ph.D. discipline.
 Certificate students work with their Ph.D. advisor and the certificate program's coordinator to develop an individual plan of study that complements the degree program and career interests of all students.
 In order to be granted the Certificate in Cognitive Science of Language, students must complete all of the requirements of their Ph.D. program as well as all of the certificate requirements.

-All certificate students must participate in the cognitive science of language proseminar, a two-semester (6 s.h.) survey course on the five major disciplines within the language sciences—psychology, formal linguistics, neuroscience, communication disorders, and computational approaches.
-They also must complete three approved courses chosen from the lists below, and they must include a faculty member in the cognitive sciences of language on their Ph.D. comprehensive and dissertation exam committees.
+Certificate students must participate in the cognitive science of language proseminar, a two-semester (6 s.h.) survey course on the five major disciplines within the language sciences—psychology, formal linguistics, neuroscience, communication disorders, and computational approaches.
+They also must complete three courses on cognitive science or language outside their field of study.
+Students can choose from the approved courses in the lists below, or they can petition the program for other courses.
 Students may enroll in the proseminar and three additional courses before or concurrently with other courses in their programs.

 The Certificate in Cognitive Science of Language requires the following course work.

-All certificate students complete the following two survey courses.
+Students complete the following two survey courses.

 Communication Sciences and Disorders